 A secure smile can make all the difference in social situations.
 Missing teeth can make anyone feel self-conscious, but a reliable tooth replacement solution helps restore that confidence.
 With implants, you can feel at ease knowing they are a permanent part of your smile.
 Unfortunately, dentures can sometimes pose challenges.
 Over time, your jawbone can change shape, causing dentures to become loose.
 This can create anxiety about them slipping while you’re eating or talking with friends.
 Many of our patients share in their testimonials how a stable smile has allowed them to feel fully present and confident again in their social lives.

-Staying Active with Dentures or Implants
+Staying Active with Your New Teeth

 If you lead an active life, you need a dental solution that can keep up.
 Implants provide the stability and strong chewing power you need to fuel your adventures without limitations.
 You can bite into an apple on a hike or enjoy a celebratory steak dinner without worrying about your teeth.
 This level of reliability gives you the freedom to eat what you want, when you want.
 While dentures also allow you to enjoy many activities, they may require more caution with certain foods.
 For those who don’t want to think twice about their teeth during sports, travel, or other hobbies, implants often provide greater peace of mind.